 Send electronic nomination materials to Provost Office via email to: firstname.lastname@example.org

-Selection Process: The Provost will create a Service/Engagement Awards Selections Committee to review all service and engagement award nominations.
-The Committee will be composed of nine members who have a demonstrated commitment to diversity and community engagement: two members from the Faculty Senate, two members from the Staff Council, two members from the office of Diversity, Access and Equity, one undergraduate student, one graduate and/or professional school student, and one additional member selected by the Provost.
-The Provost will appoint chair.
+Selection Process: The Provost and Executive Vice Chancellor will create a Service/Engagement Awards Selections Committee to review all service and engagement award nominations.
+The Committee will be composed of nine members who have a demonstrated commitment to diversity and community engagement: two members from the Faculty Senate, two members from the Staff Council, two members from the office of Diversity, Access and Equity, one undergraduate student, one graduate and/or professional school student, and one additional member selected by the Provost and Executive Vice Chancellor.
+The Provost and Executive Vice Chancellor will appoint chair.
 Selections Committee members will serve three-year, staggered terms with the exception of students who serve for 1 year.
-The Selections Committee will meet at least once annually to review all nomination materials, meeting as often as necessary to determine the most qualified recipient based upon the guidelines above and submit its recommendation to the Provost prior to December 31.
-The Provost and Chancellor will make the final decision based upon the committee’s recommendations.
+The Selections Committee will meet at least once annually to review all nomination materials, meeting as often as necessary to determine the most qualified recipient based upon the guidelines above and submit its recommendation to the Provost and Executive Vice Chancellor prior to December 31.
+The Provost and Executive Vice Chancellor and Chancellor will make the final decision based upon the committee’s recommendations.
 The Chancellor will announce the award recipients at a spring semester award ceremony.
 The Selections Committee may recommend that outstanding but unsuccessful nominations be carried forward for one or, in exceptional cases, two years.
 Such nominations could be updated if the nominator so chooses, but this is not required.
 In such cases, the nominators should be notified.

-The Provost will assign a non-voting staff coordinator to accept, assemble and distribute nominations materials, coordinate committee meetings, track award details for website posting and communications announcements, order commemorative plaque, and obtain award check for presentation to recipient.
+The Provost and Executive Vice Chancellor will assign a non-voting staff coordinator to accept, assemble and distribute nominations materials, coordinate committee meetings, track award details for website posting and communications announcements, order commemorative plaque, and obtain award check for presentation to recipient.

 Award Date: Awards will be presented prior to April 30.